esphome/esphome-docs/components/display/index.rst

     per pixel, 8 pixels per byte.
   - ``GRAYSCALE``: Full scale grey.
 Uses 8 bits per pixel, 1 pixel per byte.
   - ``RGB24``: Full RGB color stored.
 Uses 3 bytes per pixel.
-  - ``TRANSPARENT_BINARY``: Two colors, any pixel that is fully transparent will be the off color, and any other pixel will be the on color.
+  - ``TRANSPARENT_BINARY``: One color, any pixel that is fully transparent will not be drawn, and any other pixel will be the on color.
 Uses 1 bit per pixel, 8 pixels per byte.

 - **dither** (*Optional*): Specifies which dither method used to process the image, only used in GRAYSCALE and BINARY type image.
 Defaults to ``NONE``.
 You can read more about it `here <https://pillow.readthedocs.io/en/stable/reference/Image.html?highlight=Dither#PIL.Image.Image.convert>`__ and `here <https://en.wikipedia.org/wiki/Dither>`__.